Yashvesh20/Decision_making/README.md

 Steps:

-1. Start
+Step 1.
+Start

-2. Declare three integer variables: a, b, c
+Step 2.
+Declare three integer variables: a, b, c

-3. Ask user to enter three numbers
+Step 3.
+Ask user to enter three numbers

-4. Read input values into a, b, and c
+Step 4.
+Read input values into a, b, and c

-5. Initialize num ← a
+Step 5.
+Initialize num ← a

-6. Compare b and c with num:
+Step 6.
+Compare b and c with num:

 If b > num, set num ← b

 If c > num, set num ← c

-7. Display the largest number (num)
+Step 7.
+Display the largest number (num)

-8. End
+Step 8.
+End

 Program 4:

 Objective:
-To perform one of four basic arithmetic operations—Addition, Subtraction, Multiplication, or Division—based on user input.

-Steps:

-1. Start

-2. Declare float variables a, b, sum, sub, mul, Div and integer num

-3. Ask user to enter two numbers

-4. Read inputs into a and b

-5. Ask user to select an operation:

-1 → Addition

-2 → Subtraction

-3 → Multiplication

-4 → Division

-6. Read input into num

-7. Use a switch-case statement to perform the selected operation:

-Case 1: sum ← a + b

-Case 2: sub ← a - b

-Case 3: mul ← a * b

-Case 4: Div ← a / b

-Default: Display invalid input message

-8. Display the result of the selected operation

-9. End

-Program 5:

-Objective:

-To simulate basic banking operations like withdraw, deposit, and taking a loan based on user input.

-Steps:

-1.Start

-2.Declare variables:

-amount (float) → user’s bank balance

-num (int) → operation choice

-withdraw, deposit, loan (float) → amounts for different operations

-remain1, remain2, remain3 (float) → updated balances

-3. Ask user to enter current bank statement (amount)

-4. Ask user to choose an operation:

-1 → Withdraw

-2 → Deposit

-3 → Take Loan

-5.Read user's choice into num

-6.Use switch-case to handle operations:

-Case 1 (Withdraw):

-Ask for withdraw amount

-If withdraw > amount: display "Insufficient Balance"

-Else calculate remain1 = amount - withdraw

-Display remaining amount

-Case 2 (Deposit):

-Ask for deposit amount

-Calculate remain2 = amount + deposit

-Display remaining amount

-Case 3 (Take Loan):

-Ask for loan amount

-Add loan to current balance: remain3 = amount + loan

-Display updated balance and mention 12% interest (if applicable)

-Default: display "Invalid input!!"

-7.End
+To stimulate a car showroom using switch case
+Step 1: Start

+Step 2: Display Welcome Message
+Show the user a welcome message for the car showroom.

+Step 3: Show Brand Menu
+Display a list of 5 options:

+Toyota
+BMW
+Tesla
+Hyundai
+Exit

+Step 4: Get User Input
+Prompt the user to enter their choice (an integer between 1 and 5).

+Read and store the input in the variable brandChoice.

+Step 5: Evaluate Choice Using Switch Case
+Use a switch statement to handle different cases based on the value of brandChoice.

+Step 6: Handle Each Case
+Case 1: Display details for Toyota (models, price range, and description).

+Case 2: Display details for BMW.

+Case 3: Display details for Tesla.

+Case 4: Display details for Hyundai.

+Case 5: Display a thank-you message and exit.

+Default: If input is not between 1 and 5, show an "Invalid choice" message.

+Step 7: End Message
+Display a message indicating that the simulation is complete.

+Step 8: End

 # Conclusion: